FreeLanguageTools/vocabsieve/README.md

 [New video tutorial](https://www.youtube.com/watch?v=EHW-kBLmuHU)

-**Windows users**: If you want to install this program, go to [Releases](https://github.com/FreeLanguageTools/vocabsieve/releases/) and from the latest release, download the appropriate file for your operating system.
+**Windows and Mac users**: If you want to install this program, go to [Releases](https://github.com/FreeLanguageTools/vocabsieve/releases/) and from the latest release, download the appropriate file for your operating system.

 For a nightly build, please check the [CI artifacts page](https://ci.appveyor.com/project/1over137/vocabsieve/build/artifacts).
 These are not considered ready for release and likely contain bugs.
 It is recommended to use the debug version to get more details when things go wrong.